personaltelco/ptp-splash-page/README.md

 ### editing the splash page

-The splash page is a single page app built using Twitter Bootstrap.
+The splash page is a single page app built using Twitter Bootstrap and 'dust' templates using 'grunt', a nodejs build tool.

 Everything that gets loaded to the browser FROM THE ROUTER lives in ./htdocs

-The HTML page itself, splash.html lives at ./htdocs/splash.html and can be edited there directly.
+The HTML page itself, splash.html is built from a dust template at ./src/dust/splash.dust.html and should be edited there.

-The supporting javascript ptp-splash-page.min.js is "built" from files in the ./src directory using 'grunt', a nodejs build tool.
+The supporting javascript ptp-splash-page.min.js is built from files in the ./src directory

 to setup the build environment

 ````bash
     npm install
 ````

+create/edit the file config/config.json based on config.json.example

 then run

 ````
     make
 ````

 which will call 'grunt'.
+It will
+   - minifiy and combine the javascript from ./src/
-It will minifiy and combine the javascript from ./src as configured in Gruntfile.js
+   - minifiy and combine the css from ./src
+   - build the splash.html from dust templates

+These operations are configured in Gruntfile.js

-Some of the content is dynamically loaded from the server via theses items in splash.html
+Some of the content is dynamically loaded from the server (as opposed to the router).

+The file config/config.json feeds the dust template to set these variables which are later set in the HMLT to be passed to ptp-splash-server.min.js

     <script>
         var nodeName = 'PTP_NODE_PTP';